Loading...

 How it works:

-Tests 30 years of retirement withdrawals using actual historical market returns, starting right before each crisis.
-Now properly accounts for pension income (DC, DB, other) kicking in at the correct ages, withdrawing only the net amount needed from your portfolio.
+Tests 30 years of retirement withdrawals using published S&P 500 total returns (dividends reinvested, deflated by each year's CPI), starting right before each crisis — full recovery sequences including the bear years (e.g. 2022's −18%, 1981, 1990), so the recoveries aren't optimistically smoothed.
+Properly accounts for pension income (DC, DB, other) kicking in at the correct ages, withdrawing only the net amount needed from your portfolio.

 Running Backtests...